influxdata/telegraf/plugins/inputs/influxdb_v2_listener/README.md

   ## (Double check the port.
 Could be 9999 if using OSS Beta)
   service_address = ":8086"

+  ## Maximum undelivered metrics before rate limit kicks in.
+  ## When the rate limit kicks in, HTTP status 429 will be returned.
+  ## 0 disables rate limiting
+  # max_undelivered_metrics = 0

   ## Maximum duration before timing out read of the request
   # read_timeout = "10s"
   ## Maximum duration before timing out write of the response